 Not every cart can be recovered in the first attempt.
 Remarketing campaigns that send three emails have been shown to convert 26% higher than campaigns that send one email.

-So it’s important to build a cart recovery email strategy to increase your chance of conversions.
+You will want to build a cart recovery email strategy to increase your conversions.